-To investigate the structural, electronic, and magnetic properties of the system, we perform first-principles calculations within the framework of density functional theory (DFT) as implemented in Quantum ESPRESSO package~\cite{giannozzi2009quantum}.
-We consider the generalized gradient approximation (GGA) with the Perdew-Burke-Ernzerhof (PBE) functional~\cite{perdew1996generalized} to treat the exchange-correlation effects in our calculations.
-A plane-wave basis set is used for our calculation with a kinetic energy cutoff of 70 Ry.
-We consider an energy threshold of $10^{-8}$ Ry as the convergence criteria for the self-consistent field (SCF) calculations ensuring high numerical accuracy.
-Brillouin zone sampling uses a $\Gamma$-centered $12\times12\times1$ k-point mesh, paired with Methfessel-Paxton smearing of 0.07 Ry to optimize convergence.
-The structural relaxations are performed until the residual forces on each atom fall below 0.02 Ry/Bohr.
-To eliminate interactions between periodic replicas, we introduce a vacuum layer of 20~\AA{} along the out-of-plane $z$-direction.
-To study the dynamical stability, we compute phonon dispersion using the Vienna \emph{ab initio} Simulation Package (VASP)~\cite{kresse1996efficient, kresse1999ultrasoft} through density-functional perturbation theory (DFPT)~\cite{togo2015first}.
-The thermal stability of the reconstructed structures are further assessed via \emph{ab initio} molecular dynamics (AIMD) simulations implemented in VASP.
-The simulation is performed using a Nosé-Hoover thermostat which controls the temperature at 300~K with 2~fs timesteps over 5000 steps (10~ps total).
+To investigate the structural, electronic, and magnetic properties of the system, we perform first-principles calculations within the framework of density functional theory (DFT) as implemented in the Quantum ESPRESSO package~\cite{giannozzi2009quantum}.
+The generalized gradient approximation (GGA) with the Perdew--Burke--Ernzerhof (PBE) functional~\cite{perdew1996generalized} is used to treat exchange-correlation effects.
+A plane-wave basis set with a kinetic energy cutoff of 70~Ry and a self-consistent-field convergence threshold of $10^{-8}$~Ry are employed.
+Brillouin zone sampling uses a $\Gamma$-centered $12\times12\times1$ $k$-point mesh with Methfessel--Paxton smearing of 0.07~Ry.
+Structural relaxations are performed until residual forces on each atom fall below 0.02~Ry/Bohr.
+A vacuum layer of 20~\AA{} along the $z$-direction eliminates interactions between periodic images.
+Phonon dispersions are computed using the Vienna \emph{ab initio} Simulation Package (VASP)~\cite{kresse1996efficient, kresse1999ultrasoft} via density-functional perturbation theory~\cite{togo2015first}.
+Thermal stability is assessed via \emph{ab initio} molecular dynamics (AIMD) simulations in VASP using a Nos\'{e}--Hoover thermostat at 300~K with 2~fs timesteps over 5000 steps (10~ps total).
 All calculations are performed without spin--orbit coupling (SOC).
 Because the altermagnetic spin splitting reported here is symmetry-enforced and nonrelativistic in origin, SOC is expected to introduce only minor quantitative corrections without altering the $d_{x^2-y^2}$ form factor or the symmetry-protected nodal structure.